Hall of Fame Chiefs quarterback Len Dawson dies at 87 - WHIZ News

 “It’s been a true privilege and honor to have Len at the center of our broadcast team for the last 33 years,” said Dan Israel, the executive producer of the Chiefs’ radio network, upon his retirement a few years ago.
 “His contributions to not only this sport, but our industry, are incredibly profound.”

 Dawson was married to his high school sweetheart, Jackie, from 1954 until her death in 1978, and together they had two children.
-His second wife, Linda, remained by his side even when Dawson was forced to enter hospice care.
+His second wife, Linda, remained by his side as Dawson entered hospice care.

 More AP NFL: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL